 - Reminds states of the quality-related requirements that must be met to secure CMS approval.

-CMS is also publishing a revised preprint form as of December 20, 2022.
+CMS is also publishing a update revised preprint form as of December 20, 2022.
 This form has been revised to include more information in tables and check-box formats to make completing the preprint easier and clearer.
 Additionally, by including more information in the revised preprint, CMS hopes to reduce processing time.
 CMS is also providing a preprint addendum to allow states to expand upon existing tables in the preprint as necessary.
 States can submit this addendum when submitting the preprint form to CMS to capture additional responses.
 Please note, all responses must be captured in the appropriate fields of the updated preprint form and any additional attachments must be 508 compliant.

 States will be required to use this revised preprint form for all state directed payment requests for contract rating periods that begin on or after July 1, 2021.